 7. Use Tile and Masonry

 Smooth and irregular surfaces give rooms distinguishable personalities.
-Install stacked stone walls, glass tile showers, slate floor tiles, or weathered brick features for tactile appeal.
-Masonry and tile surfaces make spaces visually appealing while engaging the sense of touch.
+Install grey cement tiles, slate floor tiles, or weathered brick features.
+Masonry adds a great deal of interest and makes spaces visually appealing while engaging the sense of touch.

 Read also – 8 Best Ways to Tell Your Story Through Interior Design